pydicom/sendit/docs/deidentify.md

 ```

 ## 2. Mapping of Identifiers
-We will be removing all PHI from the datasets before moving into the cloud, as specified per HIPAA.
-This means we will remove the following HIPAA identifiers:
+We will be removing all PHI from the datasets before moving into the cloud, and coding the dataset by replacing the entity and item identifiers with an alias.
+This means we will remove the following identifiers:

 - Name
 - Geographic information smaller than state